 Exposure instructions right on the backing paper

-It performed well for film 37 years past its “develop by” date
+It performed well for film 37 years past its “develop before” date

 I’ll start with an image that’s in the video.
 I just metered the scene without compensating for the strong back light.
 This is what I got: